Jerry123213/HEBoard/README.md

   * To find resting/bottom out voltage, calibration mode asks user to fully depress switch for given time, and takes the average voltage reading, storing it into memory

 ### Future Improvements (Unconfirmed)
-* Low-Level or QMK Firmware
+* Low-Level or QMK firmware
-* Adjustable Acutation Force (Both firmware and hardware required)
+* Adjustable acutation force (both firmware and hardware required)
-* Front-end Application to make user-experience smoother
+* Front-end application to make user-experience smoother
+* May switch to USB 3.0 for max 2A of current (compared to 0.5A of USB 2.0)